gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 - Stable dimensional layer
 - Predictable density
 - No role assumption
-Why it stabilizes:
+Why it stabilizes
-It fixes the dimensional layer (mid‑density, explicit transitions), preventing the model from guessing your knowledge level or intent.
+It fixes the dimensional layer and prevents the model from guessing your intent.

 Example 5 — Collapse Scenario → Stabilized Output
 Before